Write Your Will to Cover Your Canadian Assets

 You simply store is somewhere safe in a place that is known and accessible to your Executor.

 As you step through the service, we provide extensive online help on every page.

-After over 18 years in business,
+years in business,

 we feel that we are addressing the most common questions within the service itself.